 In 1945, young people from Austria, Germany, the USA, France and Switzerland gather and try to rethink Europe together.
 This is the birth of the European Forum Alpbach.
 This committed venture to approach others, against whose nations one’s own has just fought, is the legacy that the founders Otto Molden and Simon Moser have left to all scholarship holders and participants.
 It is motivation, inspiration, a reminder – for openness, for honesty, for real conversation.

-The Climate Opportunity
+Climate

-Event period: 19th of August to 2nd September 2023
+Event period: 17th of August to 30th August 2024

 You can find more detailed information here.